Mountaineering: Snow and ice

-For example, when travelling over glaciers, crevasses pose a grave danger to a climber who is not roped in.
+For example, when traveling over glaciers, crevasses pose a grave danger to a climber who is not roped in.
 These giant cracks in the ice are not always visible as snow can be blown and freeze over the top to make a snowbridge.
-At times snowbridges can be as thin as a few inches, and may collapse from people walking over them.
+At times snowbridges can be as thin as a few inches and may collapse from people walking over them.
 Should a climber fall, being protected by a rope greatly reduces the risk of injury or death.
 The other members of the rope team may proceed with a crevasse rescue to pull the fallen climber from the crevasse.

 For extremely slippery or steep snow, ice, and mixed rock and ice terrain climbers must use more advanced techniques, called ice climbing or mixed climbing.
 Specialized tools such as ice screws and ice picks help climbers build anchors and move up the ice, as well as traditional rock climbing equipment for anchoring in mixed terrain.
 Often, mountaineers climbing steep snow or mixed snowy rock terrain will not use a fixed belay.
-Instead each climber on the team will climb at the same time while attached to anchors, in groups of two.
-This allows for safety should the entire team be taken off their feet which also allowing for greater speed than the traditional technique of belaying one climber at a time.
-This technique is known as simul-climbing or a running belay and is sometimes also used on ice, however the risk of dropping frequently displaced ice on the lower team member(s) limits its usefulness on ice.
+Instead, each climber on the team will climb at the same time while attached to anchors, in groups of two.
+This allows for safety should the entire team be taken off their feet which also allows for greater speed than the traditional technique of belaying one climber at a time.
+This technique is known as simul-climbing or a running belay and is sometimes also used on ice, however, the risk of dropping frequently displaced ice on the lower team member(s) limits its usefulness on ice.
 Traditional belays are also used; in this case, this is sometimes necessary due to ice fall hazard, steepness, or other factors.

 Shelter

 Climbers use a few different forms of shelter depending on the situation and conditions; alpine shelters or arctic shelters.
 Shelter is a very important aspect of safety for the climber as weather in the mountains may be very unpredictable.
 Tall mountains may require many days of camping.

-Short trips lasting less than a day generally do not require shelter, although for safety, most mountaineers will carry an emergency shelter, such a light bivouac sack.
+Short trips lasting less than a day generally do not require shelter, although for safety, most mountaineers will carry an emergency shelter, such as a light bivouac sack.